Looking Back At ’Donnie Darko’ At 20: A Timeless Suburban Gothic

 You know the story: Donnie Darko eventually found its audience and took off.
 It became a massive hit on DVD and went on to inspire countless explainer posts on Tumblr.
 This despite having arguably some of the worst DVD box art of all time:

 Its proper place in the canon aside, it’s easy to forget that Donnie Darko‘s writer/director Richard Kelly was just 24 when he sold the script; 26 when it was released.
 He had to fight to be able to direct it, fight to be able to shoot it anamorphic (without getting deep into the technical weeds, it’s a way of shooting in widescreen without losing vertical resolution), fight for his preferred cast, and fight to get it released theatrically.
 None of those fights are entirely unique to Donnie Darko, but the final product does feel particularly defined by a filmmaker who resisted being talked out of things.
-Every film is inevitably a nexus of almost infinite alternate timelines, different ways it could’ve turned out if one actor hadn’t had a scheduling conflict or another hadn’t been vetoed by a producer, but perhaps my all-time favorite bit of film trivia is that Mark Wahlberg was approached about playing Donnie Darko but didn’t work out because he insisted on playing him with a lisp.
+Every film is inevitably a nexus of almost infinite alternate timelines, different ways it could’ve turned out if one actor hadn’t had a scheduling conflict or another hadn’t been vetoed by a producer.
+Yet perhaps my all-time favorite bit of film trivia is that Mark Wahlberg was approached about playing Donnie Darko but didn’t work out because he insisted on playing him with a lisp.

-Above all, virtually every frame, ever acting choice, every musical cue, etc. in Donnie Darko feels like at least one person cared deeply about it.
-It’s a quality that’s so lacking in today’s world of endless streaming that it’s almost jarring to watch. it’s so visually dynamic and witty that watching it now almost makes me giddy.
+Above all, virtually every frame, every acting choice, every musical cue — feel like at least one person cared deeply about just this one little thing.
+It’s a quality that’s so lacking in today’s world of endless streaming that it’s almost jarring to watch.
+Donnie Darko is so visually dynamic and witty that watching it now almost makes me giddy.
 The gloriously goofy, slightly macabre, scary-but-perfect-sight-gag bunny mask at the center of it is Donnie Darko‘s visual sensibility in a nutshell.
-It’s almost impossible not to scream why doesn’t anyone make movies like this anymore?! at the TV when you watch it, even when you know it’s the cinematic equivalent of demanding the neighbor kids stay off your lawn. truth is though, they barely made movies like this then.
+It’s almost impossible not to scream why doesn’t anyone make movies like this anymore?! at the TV when you watch it, even when you know it’s the cinematic equivalent of demanding the neighbor kids stay off your lawn.
+Truth is though, they barely made movies like this then.

 Described by Kelly as “Catcher in the Rye as retold by Philip K. Dick” (with a tagline that slick, you can see how he sold it so fast) Donnie Darko is the story of an angsty, emotionally disturbed teenager and his nearly month-long holiday from consequences (an “unreliable narrator,” say).
 In a way, it’s also Office Space, with the hypnotist recast as an imaginary friend in a giant bunny costume.
 “Frank,” who ultimately turns out not to be imaginary, saves Donnie from a falling plane engine, gets him to bust a water main at his school (an unconventional and ultimately successful ploy to get a girlfriend), and set a fire at a pompous self-help guru’s house to expose the man as a pederast.
 These are all the kinds of moments adult contemporary premium cable shows dream of.